 I do not specialise in yoga for pregnancy and would recommend a specialist teacher and class wherever possible.
-I recommend Sofya, who teaches at the Cardiff Yoga Studio on a Sunday :
+I recommend Clare of Yumi Yoga

 Q: Do I need my own mat?

 A: It depends on the location of the class - most venues have their own.
-BBC you will need to bring your own.
+BBC staff bring your own.
 If you don't have your own yoga mat, you can use a camping mat, towel or blanket to begin with.

 Q: Do I need to be a member of the gym to come to your class?

-A: No, the classes listed are open to members of the public (apart from the BBC and students union)
+A: No, the classes listed are open to members of the public (apart from the BBC)

-The 6-7pm class at Dave's Gym is free for gym members, but also open to members of the public.
 The classes at the CIP are free for members, but also open to the public.
+At Boulders Gold Members enjoy 50% off standard entry price.